Torii Mototada: Service under Ieyasu

 Later, in 1585, he joined Ōkubo Tadayo and Hiraiwa Chikayoshi in laying siege to the Sanada clan's Ueda Castle.
+However, his forces were repulsed and suffered heavy losses.

-After Ieyasu's move to the Kantō region, Torii was granted the 40,000 koku fief of Yasaku in Shimōsa Province, which made him a Daimyō.
+During the conflict between Toyotomi against Hōjō clan, Mototada participated in the siege of Iwatsuki Castle.
+After Ieyasu's move to the Kantō region, a former territory of Hōjō clan, Mototada was granted the 40,000 koku fief of Yasaku in Shimōsa Province, which made him a Daimyō.